 MIP sensitivity labels

 MIP provides a framework for products and integrated capabilities that use the same labeling store (unified labels) and helps protect the organization’s sensitive information.
 MIP addresses business concerns regarding data protection by creating safeguarding controls and measures for the document at the file level.
 Utilizing a sensitivity label, organizations can ensure their users and partners are aware they are working with sensitive data by automatically marking the document or email with a header, footer, and/or watermark.
-In addition to this content markup, a sensitivity label can protect the data applying encryption directly to the document itself.
+In addition to this content markup, a sensitivity label can protect the data by applying encryption directly to the document itself.
 This encryption is applied to the content directly and is not dependent on the location in which it is stored.
 In fact, if an encrypted document leaves the organization’s environment, the individual attempting to open the file outside of the organization will not be able to view the content without the appropriate credentials and permissions.

-As described in this blog from Microsoft, sensitivity labels from the Microsoft Information Protection solution work to classify and protect an organization’s data, while making sure that user productivity and their ability to collaborate isn’t hindered.
+As described in this blog from Microsoft, sensitivity labels from the Microsoft Information Protection solution work to classify and protect an organization’s data, while making sure that user productivity and their ability to collaborate aren’t hindered.
 Sensitivity labels can be used to:

 - Provide protection settings that include encryption and content markings.
 For example, apply a confidential label to a document or email, and that label encrypts the content and applies a confidential watermark.
 Content markings include headers and footers as well as watermarks, and encryption can also restrict what actions authorized people can take on the content.